brotkrueml/schema/Documentation/Developer/Api.rst

 Types
 -----

-.. deprecated:: 3.0.0
-   Before version 3.0 a type was created with the static method :php:`TypeFactory::createType()`.
-This has been :ref:`deprecated <api-deprecations>`, inject the :php:`TypeFactory` into the constructor and use :php:`TypeFactory->create()` instead (like in the example below).

 Let's start with a simple example.
 Imagine you describe a `person`_ on a plugin's detail page that you want to enrich with structured markup.
 First you have to create the schema model: